 Wild Geese – Soula Emmanuel

 New home, new name and newly thirty: Phoebe Forde has stepped into emigrant life in Copenhagen with her anxious dog, Dolly.
 Almost three years into her gender transition, she has learned to move through the world carefully, savouring small moments of joy.
 A woman without a past can be anyone she wants – that is, until an unexpected visit from Grace, her first love, brings memories of Dublin and a life she thought she’d left behind… Soula Emmanuel’s stunning debut, set over the course of a single weekend, is a delicate wonder of romance, nostalgia and hope.
+Winner of the Transgender Fiction category at the 2024 Lambda Literary Awards.

 This Book is Gay – Juno Dawson

 Juno Dawson marries the lessons learnt (and taught) as a former PSHCE teacher with the laugh-out-loud wit, honesty, and relatable writing of her years as an acclaimed YA author to offer an uncensored look at what it means to grow up LGBTQ+.
-Filled with first-hand testimonials and Spike Gerrell’s lively illustrations, this book is an essential resource, packed with knowledge and compassion, and delivered with no-nonsense pragmatism.
+Newly updated and filled with first-hand testimonials and Spike Gerrell’s lively illustrations, this book is an essential resource, packed with knowledge and compassion, and delivered with no-nonsense pragmatism.
 An inclusive book both for those within the community, and allies looking to self-educate and support.